MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 ## Use cases

-* **Moving to a new workspace** and your organization wants to know the best workspace plan for employees within a building that will yield optimal cross-team collaboration.
+* **Moving to a new workspace** and your organization wants to know the best workspace plan for employees within a building for optimal cross-team collaboration.
 * **Reorganizing an existing workspace** and your organization wants to generate an optimized floor plan and compare it to the current floor plan, based on current communication patterns.

 ## How it works